 A Comparative Summary of Kubernetes Tooling: Open Source, Distributions, and Managed Services

-While the efficiency and long-term viability of Kubernetes are apparent, its reputation for complexity is not unfounded.
-To that end, CloudOps has compiled a summary of the most well-known tooling to implement and manage Kubernetes clusters.
+While the efficiency and long-term viability of Kubernetes are apparent, it has a reputation for complexity.
+To that end, CloudOps has compiled a summary of the best known tools for managing Kubernetes clusters.
 Facilitating the deployment of containers at scale, Kubernetes allows application design to be standardized into modular and portable microservices that can be easily deployed over multiple cloud environments.
-Organizations seeking to leverage the capabilities of Kubernetes can look to a variety of open source tooling, distributions, and managed services.
-Each has its own respective merits.
+Organizations wanting to leverage the capabilities of Kubernetes can look to a variety of open source tools, distributions, and managed services.

 Red Hat OpenShift – Delivered as an opinionated PaaS built on top of a Kubernetes infrastructure, Red Hat OpenShift offers more than other distributions.
 It is a full platform solution that oversees all aspects of the software development life cycle including access control, building code, running tests, creating and uploading images to an image repository, and deploying published images and application clusters.
 The entire stack has guaranteed interoperability between the OS (RHEL), orchestration layer (Kubernetes), and runtime (Docker).
-Updates are validated and released in batches, which ensures cohesion, but can result in feature lag.
+Updates are validated and released in batches, which ensures cohesion but can result in feature lag.
 Users can choose between an ‘Online’ option (grants you access to a tenant in their deployment), a ‘Dedicated’ option (they manage it for you), a ‘Container Platform’ option (allows its deployment in your data center and includes supported storage integration in the form of Gluster as a paid add-on), and the ‘Origin’ option (open source version).
-Overall, Red Hat provides an extremely stable enterprise offering that is both consistent and easy to manage.
+Overall, Red Hat provides an extremely stable enterprise offering that is consistently easy to implement and manage.

 Canonical – Canonical offers an opinionated deployment that utilizes Ubuntu for the entirety of its node configuration.
 While AD and LDAP support are provided, upgrades are non-trivial.
 Like Tectonic, Canonical deploys a ‘vanilla’-like form of Kubernetes with a few enterprise features.
 In addition to a Kubernetes distribution, Canonical also offers managed Kubernetes services that can run in either your data centers or in public clouds.
-Canonical has a partnership with Google to allow GKE worker nodes to leverage Canonical’s Kubernetes distribution, enabling a fully managed offering that includes both master nodes (Google) and worker nodes (Canonical).
+Canonical partners with Google to allow GKE worker nodes to leverage Canonical’s Kubernetes distribution, enabling a fully managed offering that includes both master nodes (Google) and worker nodes (Canonical).

 Amazon Elastic Container Service for Kubernetes (EKS) – While newer to the market, Amazon’s Kubernetes service is expected to eventually have equivalent functionality to Google’s GKE offering.
 AWS is, generally speaking, the most mature cloud offering on the market with extensive value-added services and integrations available.
 It is only a matter of time before the EKS offering is able to fully leverage this extensive ecosystem of services to deliver a fully integrated solution.
 EKS is an AWS managed Kubernetes deployment offering seamless integration with AWS.
-However, as a cloud-based container service built on a fully proprietary ecosystem, this offering has the potential for vendor lock-in.
+However, as a cloud-based container service built on a fully proprietary ecosystem, this offering has more potential for vendor lock-in.